 The Halifax Port Authority has developed a diversified revenue base generating strong and consistent cash flow.
 The investment-grade credit rating of ‘A+’ from Standard & Poor’s is confirmation of the strength of that cash flow.
 Halifax was the first port in Canada to achieve ISO 14001 certification – an internationally recognized standard for environmental management systems.
 Halifax has become the marquee cruise port in Atlantic Canada, generating over $100 million in local economic benefit each year.
 The port community in Halifax is working collaboratively to create the necessary conditions for businesses to expand their potential market and create economic growth.

-Nationally, Karen is a member of the Public Policy Forum.
-She serves as the National Chair of the International Women’s Forum of Canada, and has served as a member of the Advisory Council on National Security which provided advice through the National Advisor to the Prime Minister of Canada.
-Locally, Karen serves as the Chair of the Board of Governors for Saint Mary’s University.
+Nationally, Karen Oldfield recently served as the President of the International Women’s Forum of Canada.
+She has also served as a member of the Advisory Council on National Security which provided advice through the National Advisor to the Prime Minister of Canada.
+Locally, Karen sits as Chair of the Board of Governors for Saint Mary’s University and is a member of the Halifax Gateway Council board.
 She is also an avid golfer who lives in Halifax with her husband and their daughter.

 Back to Top